weymouth/BiotSavartBCs.jl/README.md

 ## Reproducing the results

-To reproduce the results presented [here](https://arxiv.org/abs/2404.09034) you will need a working `Julia` kernel, preferable `v.1.10.x`.
+To reproduce the results presented [here](https://arxiv.org/abs/2404.09034), you will need a working `Julia` kernel, preferably `v.1.10.x`.
 You will also need a version of the [`WaterLily.jl`](https://github.com/weymouth/WaterLily.jl) flow solver.

-The first step before using these new boundary conditions is to clone this repository somewhere on your machine, I will assume that this repository is to be cloned into a `Workspace` folder on your machine.
+The first step before using these new boundary conditions is to clone this repository somewhere on your machine; I will assume that this repository is to be cloned into a `Workspace` folder on your machine.
 The first thing to do is to go into this directory
 ```bash
 cd ~/Workscape
 ```